xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 ## Step 2: Local Source - Local Database setup

-On Flutter, we have a bunch of database alternatives, for this app, we'll use [Floor].
+In this example, we'll use [Floor], a simple and powerful Data Base in Flutter.

 Usually, we use separate entities for database and service, depending on your Project's complexity.
 In this case, we'll use the same [Project][ref_project_entity] entity instead of different ones.